 This crystalline form of the drug methamphetamine is translucent in color with hues of pink, blue or green.
 Most crystal meth users smoke the substance out of a glass pipe or glass object.

 Crystal meth is not available for any form of legal consumption, indicating that it is sold on the streets.
-Due to the fact meth is not a naturally occuring substance, this drug can be made at home in a crystal meth laboratory.
+Due to the fact meth is not a naturally occurring substance, this drug can be made at home in a crystal meth laboratory.

 Creating meth isn’t easy or safe.
 It’s highly dangerous to do so because of the combination of chemicals.
 The wrong procedure of creating meth can lead to chemical explosions and death.
 In the United States, most meth that is consumed here is produced in labs in Mexico.
 However, there are still thousands of individuals who create meth in their home.